Bachelor of Dementia Care

 What is the Dementia Care Program?

-This is a fully online program with no exams, face to face study, or workplace assessment component.
-Dedicated Student Advisers are on-hand throughout the program, providing support and guidance throughout your studies.
+This is a fully online course with no exams, face to face study, or workplace assessment component.
+Dedicated Student Advisers are on-hand throughout the course, providing support and guidance throughout your studies.
 Our program can be studied full-time or part-time, offering you a choice to graduate with a:

 - Diploma (8 subjects, completed over a maximum of 3 years)